Home ยป Italian Pasta Recipes ยป Garganelli Pasta

 Tips for Success

-Last of all, you need time.
-This shape is not hard to achieve but, I won’t lie, it does take time.
+• Last of all, you need time.
+This shape is not hard to achieve, but I won’t lie; it does take time.
 This is where you gather a friend or two to help.

 FAQ

-What is garganelli pasta?
+What is the difference between garganelli and penne?

 Garganelli is an egg pasta in a cylindrical shape with points at both ends – a bit like quills.
 Each tube is made from a small square of pasta using a short dowel and a small grooved board.
 This pasta is similar to penne.
-However the tubes have a flap where the square of pasta joins unlike penne which is extruded.
+However, the tubes have a flap where the square of pasta joins, unlike penne, which is extruded.

 Serving suggestions

-To serve, simmer in salted water for 3-5 minutes or until just cooked.
+To serve, simmer the homemade Garganelli in salted water for 3-5 minutes or until just cooked.
 Tasting is the best way to test if it’s done.
 Drain and stir through your favorite pasta sauce.
-Garganelli also makes a delicious soup.
-Just simmer in chicken broth and serve with lots of parmesan cheese!
+Try my San Marzano Tomato Sauce or this simple Garlic Butter Sauce.

 Homemade Egg Pasta